thithikshaslt/Aventura/README.md

-A web application made using HTML5, CSS3, Bootstrap, JavaScript, jQuery and PHP.
+A travel web application made using HTML5, CSS3, Bootstrap, JavaScript, jQuery and PHP.

 Web users can:
-* view and join trips planned by the organisation
+* view and join trips
 * take up a survey to get recommendations of places to visit

 Admin can: